GB7VT

 An application has been submitted to the ETCC for a Single Frequency Repeater (SFR) for the Stoke-on-Trent area, co-located with GB7SI.

-Radio users wishing to use this repeater will need to configure the DMR terminal to monitor both time-slots whilst in DMO mode, on some terminals this is called pseudo trunk.
+Radio users wishing to use this repeater must configure the DMR terminal to monitor both time slots whilst in DMO (this is not standard DMR rmode.
+On some terminals, this is called a pseudo trunk.

-In the world of DMR it is possible to operate a DMR radio terminal via a single frequency repeater known as a SFR.
+In the world of DMR, it is possible to operate a DMR radio terminal via a single frequency repeater known as an SFR.

 How can this be possible?

-You have two time-slots in a single 12.5KHz space, means it is possible to operate a DMR radio terminal as a single frequency repeater.
+You have two time slots within a single 12.5KHz space, so operating a DMR radio terminal as a single frequency repeater is possible.

-Voice or data information is received in DMO mode on the first time-slot by the SFR and is re-transmitted on the second time-slot (90ms) almost simultaneously.
+Voice or data information is received in SFR mode on the first time slot and re-transmitted on the second slot (90ms later) almost simultaneously.

 Radios wishing to communicate via a SFR will have to be pre-configured as follows